Howtobeahumanbeing/Howtobeahumanbeing/README.md

  -  i not so often, say slurs i can reclaim, like the n-word being an afrolatino person, say flirty and sexual jokes if youre around my age and i see youre comfortable with it

- -  i always sit with my friends, if you see me sitting me by myself, im probably upset but i will likely respond if you talk to me
+ -  i always sit with my friends, if you see me sitting me by myself, im probably upset but i will likely respond if you talk to me, also you might see me on 18+ with my [best friend](https://1-29-22.carrd.co/)

 ![](https://file.garden/Zd4zBrmXyXjgTATs/GOODS-04456940.jpg)